terrimporter/18SClassifier/README.md

 ## July 27, 2018

 18Sv3.0 was created from the SILVA 132 SSU Ref Nr99 (Preusse et al., 2007) with the following modifications.
+A total of 3,633 / 140,478 (2.6%) unique species and their associated sequences were excluded from the classifier.
 All possible Eukaryote sequences were retained.
 Bacterial and archael outgroup sequences were subsampled by clustering at 90% sequence similarity with vsearch 2.4.2 (Rognes et al., 2016).
 Species with more than one unique taxonomic lineage were identified using the check_for_SILVA_inconsistencies.plx script in the CheckSilvaTaxonomy directory.
-A total of 3,633 / 140,478 (2.6%) unique species and their associated sequences were excluded from the classifier.
-Comprised of 51,697 sequences representing 53,594 taxa (at all ranks).
+The final set here is comprised of 51,697 sequences representing 53,594 taxa (at all ranks).

 ## July 12, 2018